-We are excited to begin our ninth year of Project Cornerstone at Bubb.
-We are in our third cycle of the 3-year curriculum, and in the last two years focused on being UPStanders and inclusion.
-This year's theme is EMPATHY.
+We are excited to begin our tenth year of Project Cornerstone at Bubb.
+We are beginning our fourth cycle of the 3-year curriculum.
+This year's theme is Growing UPstanders.
 Read on for more information on the program and how to get involved.

 What is Project Cornerstone?